almost two-thirds of Australian workers believe technology is negatively impacting their face-to-face time with work contacts.

 Key to a pleasant working environment are interpersonal relationships, a sense of comradery with colleagues, and rapport with clients and customers – all things Aussie workers don’t want to lose, but will be affected if face-to-face interactions in the workplace continue to decline.

-In general, implementation of technology and tools for technology sake does not enhance the working environment.
+In general, the implementation of technology and tools for technology's sake does not enhance the working environment.
 Tools are only effective when the right environment, the right culture and the right support are in place.
 Only then can tools enhance the experience of employees.

 For detailed insights into all 34 countries contributing to the quarterly Randstad Workmonitor and Mobility Index.

 The Randstad Workmonitor & Mobility Index is published quarterly, covering 34 countries around the world, making both local and global trends in jobseeker confidence and mobility visible over time.